 Once you pick up the technique, surfing can be an incredible adrenaline rush as you literally ride a wave in to the shore.
 In addition, surfing is a whole body workout that will make you stronger for the next time!
 Lessons can be very helpful to aid in the learning process, and it is important to start with easier, smaller waves.

-Also called kitesurfing, this water sport allows you to reach fast speeds and experience the adrenaline rush that wind propelled surfing offers!
+Also called kitesurfing (sometimes with a slightly different board), this water sport allows you to reach fast speeds and experience the adrenaline rush that wind propelled surfing offers!
 Feel the power of the wind in your hands as a kite propels you and the board under your feet forward.
 Instructional classes are highly recommended to get started kite surfing to begin with as the technique is difficult to first get a hang of.
 Don’t let that deter you from zipping along the water with ease and the wind at your back!

 Similar to kitesurfing, windsurfing utilizes the wind to propel a surfboard forward.
 However, in this outdoor activity the surfboard itself has a sail with a bar across it that the rider holds to catch the wind.
 When done correctly windsurfing can be a huge adrenaline rush as you zip along at high speeds propelled by the wind.
 Windsurfing is a major upper body and core workout, and should be attempted only after receiving basic instruction.